Adult acne - causes and tips to reduce the problem

 Often appears along the jawline, on the chin and around the mouth.

-Adults can get deeper, more inflamed nodules that can be painful and lead to scarring.
+Adults may get deeper, more inflamed nodules that can be painful and lead to scarring.

 What can be done to reduce adult acne?

-Dealing with adult acne is about taking care of the whole lifestyle, combining changes in everyday life, proper skin care and sometimes professional treatment.
+Managing adult acne is about looking at your entire lifestyle, combining changes in your daily routine, proper skin care, and sometimes professional treatment.

 1. Talk to a dermatologist

-If you have severe or long-term acne, it is important to seek professional help.
+If you have severe or long-lasting acne, it's important to seek professional help.
 A dermatologist can prescribe medications such as retinoid creams, which help reduce clogged pores and inflammation.
-It may also be relevant to use antibiotics, either as a cream or tablets, to reduce bacteria and inflammation.
-For women, hormonal treatments such as birth control pills or other drugs that affect hormones can be effective.
+Antibiotics, either as a cream or tablet, may also be used to reduce bacteria and inflammation.
+For women, hormonal treatments such as birth control pills or other medications that affect hormones may be effective.

-Choose products that do not clog pores, so-called non-comedogenic.
-Look for ingredients like zinc, retinol or azelaic acid, these can help reduce inflammation, loosen congestion and reduce bacterial growth.
-Remember that even if the skin is oily and prone to acne, the skin needs moisture.
-Therefore, choose a moisturizer that is suitable for acne-prone skin and wash your face with a gentle cleanser to remove dirt and oil.
-But be careful, don't wash too much; excessive cleaning can irritate the skin, so wash preferably only once a day and preferably in the evening.
+Choose products that don't clog pores, known as non-comedogenic.
+Look for ingredients like zinc, retinol, or azelaic acid, which can help reduce inflammation, loosen up blockages, and reduce bacterial growth.
+Remember that even if your skin is oily and acne-prone, your skin still needs moisture.
+So choose a moisturizer that's formulated for acne-prone skin and wash your face with a gentle cleanser to remove dirt and oil.
+But be careful not to over-wash; over-cleansing can irritate your skin, so it's best to wash only once a day, preferably in the evening.

 3. Make lifestyle changes

 Managing stress is important.
 Methods such as meditation, yoga and regular exercise can help reduce stress levels.
-Also, make sure you get enough sleep, as it is important for skin recovery and hormone balance.
-It can be good to reduce the intake of sugar, dairy products and processed food, and instead eat more fruits, vegetables and whole grain products that are good for the skin.
+Also make sure you get enough sleep, as it is important for skin recovery and hormonal balance.
+It may be helpful to reduce your intake of sugar, dairy products and processed foods, and instead eat more fruits, vegetables and whole grains, which are good for your skin.

-Squeezing pimples can make the inflammation worse and lead to scarring.
-Let the skin heal on its own or seek professional help if you need to remove blackheads or pimples.
+Popping pimples can make inflammation worse and lead to scarring.
+Let your skin heal on its own or seek professional help if you need to remove blackheads or pimples.

-Too much sun can make acne worse by damaging the skin and causing inflammation.
-Use a sunscreen designed for oily and acne-prone skin to protect against UV rays that can make acne worse and cause dark spots.
+Too much sun can worsen acne by damaging the skin and causing inflammation.
+Use a sunscreen formulated for oily and acne-prone skin to protect against UV rays that can worsen acne and cause dark spots.

-Adult acne is a complex skin condition that becomes more common due to things like stress or hormonal changes.
-By understanding the causes, you can take steps to reduce the problems, but keep in mind that this may take time and require patience.
-If the acne affects your daily life, it is important to seek professional help to get a treatment that is right for you.
+Adult acne is a complex skin condition that is becoming more common due to things like stress or hormonal changes.
+By understanding the causes, you can take steps to reduce the problems, but keep in mind that it can take time and patience.
+If acne is affecting your daily life, it is important to seek professional help to get treatment that is right for you.